 There are hundreds, if not thousands, of side stories about the building of the U.S. Capitol Dome.
-From the fresco to the statuary, from the squabbles to the success, from deaths to rebirth, the history is rich.
+From the fresco to the statuary, from the personnel squabbles to the success, from deaths to rebirth … the history is rich.

-One of the most interesting to me is the story of an African American slave by the name of Philip Reid.
+One of the most interesting stories is of an African American slave by the name of Philip Reid.

 When construction of the Capitol began in 1793, Washington, DC, was little more than a rural landscape with dirt roads and few accommodations beyond a small number of boarding houses.
 Skilled labor was hard to find or attract to the fledgling city.
 Enslaved laborers, who were rented from their owners, were involved in almost every stage of construction.